 More information about Uruguay is available on the Uruguay Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Uruguay in 1867, which became an independent state following the 1828 dissolution of its federation with Argentina.
+The United States established diplomatic relations with Uruguay in 1867.
+Uruguay declared independence in 1825 and then secured independence in 1828 following a three-year conflict with Brazil and the dissolution of its federation with Argentina.
 The relationship between the United States and Uruguay is strong.
 The two countries share important values, including a commitment to democracy, rule of law, sound economic policies, strong labor rights, environmental protection, investment in people, the desire to see the peaceful resolution of disputes between nations, and a commitment to the multilateral system.

 Uruguay is a constructive partner that plays an important role in promoting regional stability and democracy.
-The country often serves as a consensus builder and mediator in international contexts.
+The country often serves as a consensus builder and mediator in international institutions.
 It is a partner in conflict resolution, contributing to peacekeeping missions worldwide.
-Uruguay has been one of the top troop and police contributors per capita to United Nations (UN) peacekeeping overall.
+Uruguay has been one of the top per capita contributors to United Nations (UN) peacekeeping overall.
 The United States values Uruguay's contributions to improving security in Haiti and the Democratic Republic of the Congo as well as in other difficult locations throughout the world.

 U.S. Assistance to Uruguay

-U.S. assistance to Uruguay encourages constructive Uruguayan engagement in international affairs and improves Uruguay’s ability to combat terrorism and international crime.
-U.S. assistance strengthens and maintains the Uruguayan military's peacekeeping and disaster response capabilities.
-U.S. assistance also promotes increased cooperation in law enforcement and in the fight against terrorism and illegal trafficking of persons, materials, and drugs.
+U.S. assistance to Uruguay encourages constructive Uruguayan engagement in international affairs and improves Uruguay’s ability to combat terrorism, international crime, and the trafficking of persons, materials, and drugs.
+It also strengthens and maintains the Uruguayan military's peacekeeping and disaster response capabilities.

 Bilateral Economic Relations

-U.S. exports to Uruguay include machinery, perfumes/cosmetics, toys and sports equipment, oil, and agricultural products.
-U.S. imports from Uruguay include beef, prepared meat, dairy, citrus, eggs, honey, and hides and skins.
-About 100 U.S.-owned companies operate in Uruguay, and many more market U.S. goods and services.
+U.S. exports to Uruguay include refined oil, telephony equipment, electrical motors and turbines, agricultural machinery, and computers.
+U.S. imports from Uruguay include beef, hides and skins, prepared meat, wood panels, and honey.
+About 120 U.S.-owned companies operate in Uruguay, and many more market U.S. goods and services.

 Uruguay's Membership in International Organizations